Avi Ran: Football career

-Ran made his debut in Haifa's senior team in the 1981/1982 season at the age of 17 in a match against Maccabi Tel Aviv, keeping a clean sheet in the process.
+Ran made his debut in Haifa's senior team in the 1981–82 season at the age of 17 in a match against Maccabi Tel Aviv, keeping a clean sheet in the process.
 Ran went on to play for most of the season, competing for his place in the team with Zadok Avrahami.
 The competition was tough, but Ran was known for his perseverance and diligence in training, as well as his good manners and social character - which earned him a social status of loud and sympathetic off the pitch.

-During the 1983/1984 Shlomo Scharf came to Maccabi Haifa.
+During the 1983–84 season Shlomo Scharf came to Maccabi Haifa.
 Looking for a new coach and veteran instead of 20-year-old Ran, he attempted to release Ran and replace him with Arie Haviv from Hapoel Yehud.
 Being a popular social figure in the group, a wave of protests occurred from a number of players, such as Baruch Maman and Ronnie Rosenthal, who requested that Scharf let him stay, but he would not listen to them.
 Yohanan Volach, who was key in preventing the release of many players (including Rosenthal, Moshe Selektar, Rafi Osmo and Yossi Kremer), torpedoed the move and managed to prevent the release of Ran.
 Volach believed in the young goalkeeper, and knew of his ability and potential from when he was a child.

 Ran did not disappoint, and his performances for Haifa revealed an excellent goalkeeper.
 Ya'akov Hodorov.
 Ran helped to Haifa to win the first Israeli Premier League title in its history, conceding only 28 goals.
 In Ran's second season he was already established as one of Maccabi Haifa's key players Maccabi Haifa, and again impressed as he broke a club record, conceding only 18 goals as Haifa won the title for the second year in succession.
 That season saw Haifa come close to winning the double as they also reached the cup final, although they lost to Beitar Jerusalem.
 In 1986, Maccabi Haifa came close to success again, topping the table for most of the season.
 However, the Championship was won by Hapoel Tel Aviv on the final day, as they faced off with Haifa in a game that would decide the title winners.
-With Haifa sitting just 1 point above second placed Tel Aviv, an 86' minute goal by Gili Landau - which was later adjudged to have been offside - won Tel Aviv the title by just 2 points.
+With Haifa sitting just 1 point above second placed Tel Aviv, an 86th minute goal by Gili Landau, which was later adjudged to have been offside, won Tel Aviv the title by just 2 points.
 Ran excelled that year and was named player of the season, although his team narrowly lost the championship.

 That same year saw Haifa play outside of Israel for the first time.
 Rumours circulated of a possible move for Ran to a European club, including Liverpool.
 Exhibition games were held in Israel, and Ran played one of the best games in his career.
 Liverpool were very impressed by the showing of Haifa and wanted to sign him.
 Ran played nine games the team, eight of which resulted in a loss, and one a draw.